 I teach my writing by units of study: genre by genre, rather than mixing all genres together.
 Each writing genre requires a specific skill set that is often unique to that particular genre.
 A student won’t use the same writing strategies that they use in a fictional narrative in an informational essay.
 Of course all writing needs certain elements, such as organization, but the way it’s implemented or structured will vary from genre to genre.
 Just like when teaching new math concepts, students need time to practice writing in a particular genre, before introducing a new style of writing.
-I like to teach my writing lessons in the following order.
+When teaching writing, I like to organize my lessons in the following order:

 The well-defined structure of the paragraphs lead those introductory lessons perfectly to informational writing.
 After I teach informational writing, I like to move into personal narratives.
 I think it’s nice to have a break in styles or genres of writing, and I love how I can get to know my students better through personal narratives.
 I then move in to opinion writing, which is a great way to review informational writing.
 It also ties in perfectly with social studies and science, and I like to make sure I’ve finished my opinion unit before our state test.
 I always end the year with fictional narratives.
 Students typically love writing fictional narratives, but they can often be challenging for students to write.

 I begin most of my writing lessons with an anchor chart and/or mentor text.
 I’m starting to find more and more videos that are useful to writing workshop, and I do like to incorporate a variety of resources to prevent my students from become bored-not that anyone is ever bored listening to good literature!
 I select my mentor text based on the skill or strategy I’m teaching.
 I LOVE the time spent together sharing a mentor text with students.
-I don’t worry a bit about the reading level of my mentor text.
+When it comes to the reading level of my mentor text, I don’t worry a bit about it.
 Instead, I focus on the quality of the text and the text’s incorporation of a specific writing strategy.

 When it’s time for my students to write, at least 80% of the time, I let students chose what to write about.
 Just like in reading workshop, choice is a huge motivator for students.
 This choice gives students ownership and and a feeling of control over what they are learning.
 Plus, it makes writing a lot more fun and engaging for students.
 Yes, I do a little test prep to prompt writing, but that is certainly not my main source of instruction.
 Students should select topics that work well the the genre the class is studying, but that’s rarely ever an issue for students.